llestanc/workshop_mixed_models/README.md

 **data** contains the two datasets necessary to run the .rmd in **scripts** and obtain the htlm documents.

-To download the repository, click one the green "Code" button and Download zip.
+To download the repository, click on the green "Code" button and Download zip.